Robo-91/TicTacToe/README.md

 To view a Demo of this page: https://robo-91.github.io/TicTacToe//

+# Tic Tac Toe

+## Project Description

-This webpage is part of The Odin Project Curriculum.
-It was created with HTML, CSS, and Javascript.
+This webpage is my own implementation, and is part of The Odin Project Curriculum.

 The purpose for creating this webpage was to learn about alternative methods for creating objects in Javascript, aside from using function constructors.
 The main features used to create this webpage are factory functions and module patterns.

-# PROJECT NAME

-## Project Description

-Here goes your awesome project description!

 ## Technologies Used

-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* HTML
+* CSS
+* Javascript

 ## Features